Hamid3DATA/Minecraft-Server-Tutorial-Nettsida/README.md

-This "project" was made to showcase our schools SolarEdge page and show different "Power and Energy" graphs it was used on a 1024x768 monitor.
+This "project" was made to showcase our schools SolarEdge page and show different "Power and Energy" graphs, it was used on a 1024x768 monitor.

 So some things should be changed according to the monitor being used, e.g. mouse cursor coordinates.